Ritz-Carlton Al Wadi Desert

 Where do you find Anantara Desert Islands Resort & Spa

-Located on Sir Bani Yas Island, to the west of Abu Dhabi, you take the E11 from Dubai, continue past Abu Dhabi city and turn off at Ruwais for the Jebel Dhanna Jetty.
+Located on Sir Bani Yas Island, to the west of Abu Dhabi, you take the E11 from Dubai, continue past Abu Dhabi city, and turn off at Ruwais for the Jebel Dhanna Jetty.
 This journey takes about 3 hours.
-From Jebel Dhanna a luxury ferry makes the 20-minute journey across to Sir Bani Yas Island and it’s another 15 minutes minivan journey across the island to your resort – all transfers from the port included.
+From Jebel Dhanna, a luxury ferry makes the 20-minute journey across to Sir Bani Yas Island, and it’s another 15-minute minivan journey across the island to your resort – all transfers from the port included.

 What to expect at Anantara Desert Islands Resort & Spa

-One of the most truly unique opportunities you will get on a Dubai trip is to head to the west of the UAE.
+One of the most truly unique opportunities you will get on a Dubai trip is heading west of the UAE.
 Sir Bani Yas Island is home to one of the country’s largest nature reserves.
-As well as the main hotel resort complex on Sir Bani Yas, you can also enjoy a private luxury villa at one of their sister resorts on the island, Al Yamm Villa Resort and Al Sahel Villa Resort.
+Along with the main hotel resort complex on Sir Bani Yas, you can also enjoy a private luxury villa at one of their sister resorts on the island, Al Yamm Villa Resort and Al Sahel Villa Resort.

-The island itself is largely made up of a nature reserve, home to more than 10,000 freely roaming animals from gazelle and oryx to cheetahs and giraffes.
-The hotel will arrange for you a 4×4 nature and wildlife tour.
+The island itself is largely a nature reserve, home to more than 10,000 freely roaming animals, from gazelles and oryx to cheetahs and giraffes.
+The hotel will arrange a 4×4 nature and wildlife tour for you.

 Apart from the animals, enjoy uninterrupted sea views to the Arabian Gulf, pool and beach access, and a great range of restaurants and bars from the Palm & Savannah Gill buffet dining to Amwaj seafood on the beach, Olio Restaurant and lounge Italian beachfront dining, and Al-Shams Middle Eastern cuisine poolside.
 And did we mention the Desert Oasis Spa, Balance Wellness retreats, and yoga lessons?